apeschar/litepaid-prestashop/README.md

 Installation
 ------------

- 1. Upload the files in the litepaid/ directory to your web server.
+ 1. Upload the files in the litepaid/ directory to to the modules/ folder on your web server.

  2. Log in to the PrestaShop interface and install the module.